2019 Canadian federal election: Platforms

-Fact-checking
+Misinformation

 During the Maclean's debate, Scheer said that refugees were "jumping the queue".
 Journalists called this a false statement and one expert explained that "there is no queue".

 On September 17, 2019, Brock Harrison, Scheer's director of communication, and the CPC tweeted that the RCMP had confirmed Trudeau was under investigation for SNC-Lavalin.
 Scheer himself also repeated the allegation.
 Both tweets were removed after journalists deemed it to be false.

 A claim was circulating online that Bill Morneau was related to RCMP Commissioner Brenda Lucki through her husband, which is what was stopping the RCMP investigation regarding SNC-Lavalin.
 The claim is false; Lucki's husband is not related to Morneau.
 Furthermore, there has been no confirmation that there is an RCMP investigation.

-Rumours were circulating online that there was a scandal that resulted in Justin Trudeau's departure from West Point Grey Academy.
-This was false.
-The rumour was propagated by fake news sites, gossip magazines, Warren Kinsella and Ezra Levant.
-Then, on October 7, 2019, the Conservatives issued a press release referencing the rumour and asking "why did Justin Trudeau leave West Point Grey Academy?".
+The Buffalo Chronicle, an American fake news website, promoted a false rumour about a sex scandal that supposedly resulted in Justin Trudeau's departure from West Point Grey Academy.
+The rumour was propagated by other fake news websites, gossip magazines, Warren Kinsella and Ezra Levant.
+On October 7, 2019, the Conservatives issued a press release referencing the rumour and asking "why did Justin Trudeau leave West Point Grey Academy?".
 The Toronto Star and The Globe and Mail devoted multiple reporters to the story and found nothing to corroborate it.
 The former headmaster also released a statement that said "there is no truth to any speculation that [Trudeau] was dismissed".

 During the campaign, the NDP claimed Bill Morneau had used tax-havens when he was the executive chair of Morneau Shepell, which was proven false.
 A probe by Canadians for Tax Fairness found that Morneau Shepell's subsidiary in the Bahamas was a legitimate business and not a way to avoid taxes.
 The NDP retracted the statement a few weeks after the campaign had ended.